shaneholloman/mcp-graphlit-server/README.md

 Audio and video files will be transcribed upon ingestion.

+Web crawling and web search are available as MCP tools, with no need to integrate Firecrawl, Exa, etc. separately.

 You can read more about the MCP Server use cases and features on our [blog](https://www.graphlit.com/blog/graphlit-mcp-server).

 <a href="https://glama.ai/mcp/servers/fscrivteod">